 Cogswell College is conveniently housed in one large 65,000 square foot, single story building, supporting our culture of collaboration and the fusion of arts and engineering.
-The College also has free parking and within distance from bus routes and VTA light rail.
+The College also has free parking and is within walking distance to bus routes and VTA light rail.

 All classes (with exception of online) are held at Cogswell College.
-Out cutting edge facilities make it possible to create games, render and animate short films, develop complex computer software, track, edit, mix and master soundtracks, and more - all while collaborating with peers and faculty.
+Our cutting edge facilities make it possible to create games, render and animate short films, develop complex computer software, track, edit, mix and master soundtracks, and more - all while collaborating with peers and faculty.